Arksine/moonraker/docs/configuration.md

 address:
 #   A valid ip address or hostname of the Philips Hue Bridge.
 This
 #   parameter must be provided.
+port:
+#   A port number if an alternative Zigbee bridge is used on a HTTP port
+#   different from the default 80/443
+#
 user:
 #   The api key used for request authorization.
 This option accepts
 #   Jinja2 Templates, see the [secrets] section for details.